Canon 6D Mark II vs Leica X-U Typ 113

 It is notable that the 6D Mark II has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 6D Mark II and the X-U Typ 113 are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the X-U Typ 113 does not have a direct predecessor.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.